 What time does the school building open each morning?

 Harvest Preparatory School students are permitted to enter the school building at 7:15AM each morning.
-Students are required to wait in the Murphy Commons or MAC Lobby areas under the supervision of assigned faculty and staff.
+Students are required to wait in the MAC Café under the supervision of assigned faculty and staff.
 At the 7:35AM bell, students are permitted to enter the E & D-wing hallway, locker, and classroom areas.

 What is the official procedure for contacting the school when my child is absent?